robrwo/Types-Const/README.md

 When submitting a bug or request, please include a test-file or a patch to an existing test-file that illustrates the bug or desired feature.

+# SOURCE

+The development version is on github at [https://github.com/robrwo/Types-Const](https://github.com/robrwo/Types-Const) and may be cloned from [git://github.com/robrwo/Types-Const.git](git://github.com/robrwo/Types-Const.git)

 # AUTHOR